adventurernav/navsBrokenServer/README.md

 ## Your task is to log in, create an item on your wishlist, update it, view those changes, then delete the item.

+#### Untouched files: headers.js, userModel.js, package-lock.json, .gitignore
+#### You will create 1 file and fix 12 bugs in 7 existing files.

 ### Technologies
 #### This server is built with:
 - JavaScript